Netedit common edit modes#

 The Modification Mode changes how a new group selection is applied to the existing selection.
 A new group selection can be:

-- a loaded selection
+- a selection loaded from a file

 - a rectangle selection